 - Low-fat or nonfat yogurt, which provides calcium, vitamin D and protein, can be a good substitute for sour cream in recipes.

 - Dark chocolate is high in flavonoids, but fat and calories too!
 Treat yourself in moderation to avoid weight gain.
-One study showed dark chocolate was associated with lower heart failure risk.

 - Red wine in moderation may have some health benefits, but the American Heart Association doesn’t recommend drinking alcohol to get them.
 High alcohol consumption can have negative effects on health, such as increased triglyceride levels, high blood pressure, and liver damage.